San7o/tenno-tl/README.md

 # tenno template library

-This library aims to be a replacement for some functionalities of c++23 STL, improving on security and parallelism.
+This library aims to be a replacement for some functionalities of the STL for c++23, improving on security and parallelism.
+You can expect all the functionalities to behave like STL.

 Design goals:
 - **exceptions are NEVER thrown**, instead values are returned as `optional` or `expected`